"ONE STILL SURVIVES."

 Death: Apr.
 27, 1900, Santa Ana, Orange County, California.

-It has been supposed that the last person on that awful occasion had been dead for more than thirty years, and local historians had agreed upon the supposition as a fact, but Edward G. Mason, President of the Chicago Historical Society, has just discovered that there still lives a hale old lady with unimpaired faculties who carries not only the distinction of being the sole survivor of that slaughter by the Pottawatomies, but also that of being the oldest living person born on the site of Chicago.
+It has been supposed that the last person on that awful occasion had been dead for more than thirty years, and local historians had agreed upon the supposition as a fact, but Edward G. Mason, President of the Chicago Historical Society, has just discovered that there still lives an old lady with unimpaired faculties who carries not only the distinction of being the sole survivor of that slaughter by the Potawatomis, but also that of being the oldest living person born on the site of Chicago.

-Mrs. Winans, as a babe 6 months old, was held at the breast of her mother, who wrapped her in the folds of her mantle and, bending low in the body of the covered wagon, saved her infant from a maddened warrior's tomahawk, whose blade had already struck the life from ten Innocents.
+Mrs. Winans, as a baby 6 months old, was held at the breast of her mother, who wrapped her in the folds of her mantle and, bending low in the body of the covered wagon, saved her infant from a maddened warrior's tomahawk, whose blade had already struck the life from ten innocents.
 Mrs. Winans mother, Susan Millhouse Simmons, who saved her child's life by her heroism and presence of mind on the day of the massacre, carried her safely through many succeeding scenes of almost equal terror.
 At one time she ran the gantlet at the command of the Indians, carrying her babe wrapped in a blanket with her, and bending low as she ran down the armed line that none of the blows aimed might fail upon the nursling.
 She reached the goal which marked the extremity of the hostile array and fell there, bruised and bleeding, but with her babe untouched.
 The child still lives and has within the week sent a greeting to the members of the Chicago Historical Society.

 What President Mason Says.